 The District has also made significant progress in certifying solar energy facilities for the RPS program.
-Currently, as of March 14, 2014, 3,296 solar energy systems-including solar photovoltaic and solar thermal-are eligible to participate in the District's RPS program.
-Within the District, there are currently 991 approved solar photovoltaic ("PV") systems and 66 solar thermal systems.37 Outside of the District, there are six states with more than 100 eligible solar energy systems including Pennsylvania (929), Virginia (494), Maryland (189), North Carolina (155), Delaware (150), and Ohio (132).
+Currently, as of December 31, 2014, 3,568 solar energy systems-including solar photovoltaic and solar thermal-are eligible to participate in the District's RPS program.
+Within the District, there are currently 1,247 approved solar photovoltaic ("PV") systems and 82 solar thermal systems.36 Outside of the District, there are six states with more than 100 eligible solar energy systems including Pennsylvania (929), Virginia (493), Maryland (189), North Carolina (156), Delaware (150), and Ohio (132).
 These six (6) states account for roughly 92 percent of the non-DC solar energy systems approved for the District's RPS program.

-Solar energy systems can now be found in all eight wards of the District.
+Solar energy systems can be found in all eight wards of the District.
+In 2014, the number of RPS-eligible solar energy systems increased in all wards.
 The figure below shows where the systems certified for the District's RPS program are located: